Rajukumarsaw/Rajukumarsaw/README.md

 🔭 I'm an upbeat, passionate, and skilled Web Developer

-🌱 I’m currently learning TypeScript, AWS, Docker
+🌱 I’m currently learning TypeScript

 🤝 I’m looking to collaborate on Web development projects